By KBB.com Editors

 As is becoming typical of Mazda products, the interior appearance, functionality and quality of materials is quite good.
 The door panels alone are lessons in design and assembly precision, with overlapping shades, differing textures and fabrics and tasteful chrome.
 The instrument panel is highlighted by a wide center stack, with a nickel finish, that contains the large knobs for the audio and climate functions.
 A narrow readout atop the dash displays information for the sound system, CD and outside temperature.
 The instrument cluster is composed of an oversized speedometer and tachometer flanked by the fuel and temperature gauges, all backlit in a constantly glowing, easy-to-read deep red light.Exterior

-The sleek Mazda6 stands in stark contrast with the rest of the midsize family sedan field.
-Its sensuous body shape, striking alloy wheels and prominent grille make a definite performance statement, as do its racy 17-inch alloy wheels.
+The sleek MAZDA6 stands in stark contrast with the rest of the midsize family sedan field.
+Its sensuous body shape, striking 17-inch alloy wheels and prominent grille make a definite performance statement.
 The five-door models add versatility without interfering with the car's attractive appearance, disguising the hatchback so that it appears to be a conventional rear window and trunk lid.
-The sporty wagon looks as though it could easily compete with such premium wagons as the Audi A4 and Volvo V50.

-The Mazda6 i is powered by a 2.3-liter four-cylinder engine with a five-speed manual transmission, and includes air conditioning, four-wheel anti-lock disc brakes (ABS), traction control, front side-impact airbags, front and rear side-curtain airbags, front and rear cup holders, rear defroster, illuminated keyless entry, cruise control, power windows, auto-off headlamps, dual power mirrors, AM/FM stereo with CD, split folding rear seat, tilt/telescopic steering wheel with touch controls and 16-inch wheels.
-Choose the Mazda6 s and receive a potent V6 engine, a six-speed manual transmission (except wagon), 17-inch alloy wheels and some other features.
-Grand Touring models include automatic climate control, leather seating, heated front seats and a 200-watt Bose audio system with a six-disc MP3-compatible CD changer, subwoofer and seven speakers.
+The MAZDA6 i is powered by a 2.3-liter four-cylinder engine with a five-speed manual transmission, and includes air conditioning, four-wheel anti-lock disc brakes (ABS), traction control, front side-impact airbags, front and rear side-curtain airbags, front and rear cup holders, tire pressure monitor, rear defroster, illuminated keyless entry, cruise control, power windows, auto-off headlamps, dual power mirrors, AM/FM stereo with CD, split-folding rear seat, tilt/telescopic steering wheel with touch controls and 17-inch wheels.
+Choose the MAZDA6 s and receive a potent V6 engine, a six-speed manual transmission (Sport only) and some other features.
+Grand Touring models include automatic climate control, automatic transmission, leather seating, heated front seats and a 200-watt Bose audio system with a six-disc MP3-compatible CD changer, subwoofer and seven speakers.

 Options vary by trim level and include an in-dash six-disc CD changer, power glass moonroof, heated mirrors, fog lights, auto-dimming rearview mirror with compass, a rear spoiler and several other packaged and individual features.
 An option exclusive to the Grand Touring is Mazda's voice-activated navigation system.